This question likely conjures up visions of giant jars of bronze-colored pennies sitting in a dusty corner of a bedroom or living room.

 Have you ever wondered about the value of 80,000 pennies?
-The answer is quite simple, it’s $800.
-The math behind it is quite straightforward, as per the coinage act of 1792, the value of the penny is set at “the value of the one-hundredth part of a dollar.”
+The answer is quite simple; it’s $800.
+The math behind it is pretty straightforward, as per the coinage act of 1792, the value of the penny is set at “the value of the one-hundredth part of a dollar.”

 How Much is 80,000 Pennies in Dollars?